Saving for college is easier than ever

 Section 529 plans offered: Are Not FDIC Insured; May Lose Value; Are Not Bank Guaranteed.
 Favorable state tax treatment may be limited to investments made in a §529 college savings plan offered by the customer’s home state.
 Customers should consult their tax adviser before investing.

-Legend Equities Corp. and its affiliates do not provide tax, estate planning or legal information or advice.
+Lincoln Investment. and its affiliates do not provide tax, estate planning or legal information or advice.